 - Don’t be afraid to have fun and mix fabric weights and textures.
 Large-print patterns, like those in drapes, cut into interesting small squares and triangles.

 See us at the MOTHER EARTH NEWS FAIR

-At the MOTHER EARTH NEWS FAIR in West Bend, Wisc., on August 8-9, I will be demonstrating how to use a treadle sewing machine and use recycled fabric.
+At the MOTHER EARTH NEWS FAIR in West Bend, Wisc., on August 8-9, I demonstrated how to use a treadle sewing machine and use recycled fabric.
 I will also have with me several quilts made entirely of discarded clothing.
 Be sure to stop by Booth 1907 (the year Mother’s Day was conceived) to say hello and learn more about sewing the way great-grandma did it.

 To see more of my efforts with glad rags, please see our blog, Sewing and Quilting the Old Way with Glad Rags.

 Linda Holliday lives in the Missouri Ozarks where she and her husband formed Well WaterBoy Products, a company devoted to helping people live more self-sufficiently off grid with human power, and invented the WaterBuck Pump.